ibm-cloud-docs/databases-for-enterprisedb/howto-changing-config.md

 [`max_replication_slots`](https://www.postgresql.org/docs/current/runtime-config-replication.html)
   - Default - `10`
   - Restarts database - **YES**
   - Notes - The maximum number of simultaneously defined replication slots.
 The default and minimum number of slots is 10.
-20 slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
-To use slots, you need to set the value above 20 and have 1 slot per consumer.
+Twenty slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
+To use slots, you need to set the value above 20 and have one slot per consumer.
 It is recommended to add one additional slot over the minimum per expected consumer.
 Using `wal2json` and not increasing `max_replication_slots` can impact HA and read-only replicas.
 If you are not using `wal2json`, you should leave this setting at the default.

 [`max_wal_senders`](https://www.postgresql.org/docs/current/runtime-config-replication.html)
   - Default - `12`
   - Restarts database - **YES**
   - Notes - The maximum number of simultaneously running WAL sender processes.
 The default and minimum is 12.
 One `wal_sender` per consumer is required.
-20 slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
+Twenty slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
 You need to set the value above 20 and it is recommended to add one additional `wal_sender` over the minimum per expected consumer.
 Using `wal2json` and not increasing `max_wal_senders` can impact HA and read-only replicas.
 If you are not using `wal2json`, you should leave this setting at the default.